soundpress/nycadministrativecode/docs/c03/index.rst

    4. The types of green energy sources currently being used to provide building heating and hot water and the limitations to expanding these sources to additional buildings;

-   5. Identification of building heating and hot water systems or technologies using green energy systems , the current limitations of building heating and hot water systems or technologies and a timeline for when such systems or technologies may be commercially viable for installation in city-owned buildings;
+   5. Identification of building heating and hot water systems or technologies using green energy systems, the current limitations of building heating and hot water systems or technologies and a timeline for when such systems or technologies may be commercially viable for installation in city-owned buildings;

    6. The costs associated with providing building heating and hot water from green energy systems;